-In Genesis 25:23, the Lord tells Rebekah that the reason that the twins in her womb are struggling against one another is because they are “two nations”, and “two manner of people.”
+In Genesis 25:23, the Lord tells Rebekah that the reason that the twins in her womb are struggling against one another is that they are “two nations”, and “two manner of people.”
 They are different in every way.
 We do not read much farther before we see exactly what He means.

 Esau was a hunter: a man of the field.
 Jacob was a quiet man and spent his days indoors.
 Esau was brawny, muscular, and athletic; Jacob was fair-skinned and soft.
 Because of this, the boys’ father preferred manly Esau, while Rebekah doted on Jacob, the “Mama’s boy.”
 But while these are the initial distinctions between the two young men given to us in Genesis 25:27-28, we learn that there is much more to it than that when we come to Verses 29-34: